-In practice, in spite of co-equal powers, the weight of working of the constitution has been towards strengthening the Lower House as against the process in America where the Senate has become stronger than the House of Representatives.
-It has been so because the Swiss Council of States suffers from certain weaknesses.
-It has no fixed term as its term depends on the Cantonal Constitutions.
-Quite a number of Deputies have shorter terms than those of the members of the National Council.
-So quite a number of politicians prefer to be in the National Council rather than in the Council of States.
-Membership of the Council of States is usually regarded as a stepping board for something big.
+In practice, in spite of co-equal powers, the weight of working of the constitution has been towards strengthening the Lower House form of the constitution has been towards strenger than the House of Representatives.
+It has been to because Kwiss Connecil Sostess suffers from certain weaknesses.
+It has no fixed term as its term depresds on the Cannonal Constitutions and the control of the contr

-The Council of States represents the Cantons on the basis of equality-every full Canton sends two and Half-Canton sends one representative The members of the Council of States are elected according to Cantonal Law.
-Its total strength is fourty-four.
-It elects its President and Vice-President every year.
-It enjoys equal and co-ordinate powers with the National Council.
-It is not as strong as the Senate of America, nor as weak as the House of Lords of Britain.
+The Council of States represents the Castons on the basis of equalityvery full Caston under two and Half-Caston sends one representative Themembers of the Council of States are elected according to Cantonal Law.
+Bit statal strought is fourly-face.
+It deets its President and Vice-President every year.
+It object equal and co-ordinate powers with the National Council.
+It is Philiable.
+Send of the Nation of America, nor as weak as the Hause waterdoor of Philiable.